vestrel00/contacts-android/docs/entities/sync-contact-data.md

 contacts you create, update, or delete will be synced on all devices and services associated with that account.

-> Besides Google Accounts, there is also Samsung, Yahoo, MSN/Hotmail, etc.
+> ℹ️ Besides Google Accounts, there is also Samsung, Yahoo, MSN/Hotmail, etc.

 Syncing contacts across devices is possible with sync adapters and Contacts' lookup key.

-> For more info, read about [Contact lookup key vs ID](./../entities/about-contact-lookup-key.md).
+> ℹ️ For more info, read about [Contact lookup key vs ID](./../entities/about-contact-lookup-key.md).

 ## Adding or removing Accounts